Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Holland

 Holland is a working city with a surprisingly cute downtown shopping area and beautifully manicured parks.
-But the real draw?
-Holland State Park — one of the most popular tourist destinations in the state.
-The beach is ADA-accessible, and seeing the iconic “Big Red” Lighthouse at sunset is absolutely a Michigan bucket-list experience.
-Add it to yours.
+But the real draw is Holland State Park, one of the most popular destinations in the state.
+The beach is ADA-accessible, and seeing the iconic “Big Red” Lighthouse at sunset is a Michigan bucket-list experience.

 📍 Holland Quick Facts